eiffel-community/eiffel-gerrit-plugin/src/main/resources/Development-documentation/gerrit-scenarios.md

 - SCC(`E1`) sent for `P1` push with `BASE` link set to `E0`
 - SCC(`E2`) sent for `P2` push with `PREVIOUS_VERSION` link set `E1` and `BASE` link set to `E0`
 - SCS(`E3`) sent at submit with `CHANGE` link set `E2` and `PREVIOUS_VERSION` link set to `E01`

+**Note:** Gerrit will create a new patchset and rebase in that patchset.
+The plugin will not send an event for that patchset and we will not link to that patchset.

 Commit history after submit: